matloff/fasteR/README.md

 > pe2500 <- pe[indxs,]
 ```

+The **nrow()** function returns the number of rows in the argument,
+which in this case is 20090.
+R's **sample** function does what it's name implies.
+Here it
+randomly samples 2500 of the numbers from 1 to 20090.
+We then extracted
+those rows of **pe**, in a new data frame **pe2500**.

-Note by the way that I could have written the more companct
+Note again that I could have written the more companct

 ``` r
 > pe2500 <- pe[sample(1:nrow(pe),2500),]